TEN-framework/portal/content/docs/ten_framework/graph/graph.md

       ]
     },
     {
-      // ext_c in the subgraph transmits cmd H to ext_a, which is an advanced usage "extension": "subgraph_1:ext_c",
+      // ext_c in the subgraph sends cmd H to ext_a, this is advanced usage "extension": "subgraph_1:ext_c",
       "cmd": [
         {